brapse/relayer-spike/README.md

     * Channel consutrction

 ## Stage 2: Runtime
     * produce relayer consutrciton with handler facades for concurrent runtimes

+## Notes Readiing Libra
+* Using channels to communicate between threads makes sense
+* Handlers should be synchronous interfaces as implemented traits and not raw channels to provide consistent testing surface areas
+* proliferating channels makes reasoning about lifecycle management more complicated than it need be.
+Tasks should be modeled objects who communicate lifecycle expectations contractually through synchronous methods.